 There are no Standard Poodles currently listed with Edmonton-area rescues.
 New dogs arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton dogs →About Standard Poodles in Edmonton
+Browse all available Edmonton dogs →Gear for your Standard Poodle

 The Standard Poodle is the original — a large, athletic water retriever, usually forty-five to seventy pounds and over fifteen inches tall.
 Forget the pampered show image: this is a serious working dog that needs real daily exercise and a job, and people who miss that are why Standards land in rescue.